Brian D. Schneider

 - Presenter and author of articles impacting the auto parts, credit counseling, and college store industries, including an article featured in Lexology titled, "Justice Department Continues to Pursue Auto Parts Price-Fixing Indictments;" an article featured in Law360 titled, “Creditors May Collaborate To Avoid Borrower Default;” an article featured in the National Association of College Stores’ Campus Marketplace e-Newsletter titled, “Supreme Court Opens Market for Importation and Sale of Foreign-Made Textbooks;” and a presentation to the National Foundation for Credit Counseling’s membership on the topic, “When Does a Nonprofit Risk Being Treated Like a For-Profit?”

-Brian previously was a management consultant, providing pharmaceutical clients with a range of strategic guidance involving pricing, marketing initiatives, acquisition analysis, and long-term research and development planning.
+Prior to law school, Brian was a management consultant, providing clients with a range of strategic guidance involving pricing, marketing initiatives, acquisition analysis, and long-term research and development planning.

 During law school, Brian interned with the Honorable Thomas A. Wiseman of the US District Court for the Middle District of Tennessee and with the Commercial Litigation Branch of the US Department of Justice.